zuozhenggh/learning-library/data-management-library/oracle-machine-learning/wine-adw-oac/introduction/introduction.md

 ### Workshop Scenario

 Let's take a scenario where we are invited to a party and want to bring something to contribute.
 A bottle of wine is always a good option.
 But which one?
 There are so many!
 And we don't want to break the bank for our party gift.
-Let's try to use the Autonomous Database, Oracle Machine Learning and Oracle Analytics Cloud to find a likely tasty and likely to be rated greater than 90 Points (GT\_90\_POINTS) adult beverage that is also affordable (Under $30).
+Let's try to use the Autonomous Database, Oracle Machine Learning and Oracle Analytics Cloud to find a likely tasty and likely to be rated greater than 90 Points (GT\_90\_Points) adult beverage that is also affordable (Under $30).

-Note:  Data comes from Kaggle WineReviews130K data = 130k wine reviews with variety, location, winery, price, etc. Points was binned to GT\_90\_POINTS and LT\_90_POINTS  [https://www.kaggle.com/zynicide/wine-reviews](https://www.kaggle.com/zynicide/wine-reviews)
+Note:  Data comes from Kaggle WineReviews130K data = 130k wine reviews with variety, location, winery, price, etc. Points was binned to GT\_90\_Points and LT\_90\_Points  [https://www.kaggle.com/zynicide/wine-reviews](https://www.kaggle.com/zynicide/wine-reviews)

-Using Wine Reviews data from Kaggle, we build, evaluate and apply Oracle Machine Learning models using random forests and support vector machine classification techniques that identify likely good (greater than 90 points) bottles of wine.
+Using Wine Reviews data from Kaggle, we build, evaluate and apply Oracle Machine Learning models using random forests and support vector machine classification techniques that identify likely good (GT\_90\_Points) bottles of wine.
 This demo highlights OML's text mining capabilities and its tight integration with Oracle Analytics Cloud for interactively explore OML's insights and predictions.

 ### Objectives